jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) heat or energy from water other than open coastal water; or (c) heat or energy from the material surrounding geothermal water.
-(3) A person is not prohibited by subsection (2) from taking, using, damming, or diverting any water, heat, or energy if— (a) the taking, using, damming, or diverting is expressly allowed by a national environmental standard, a rule in a regional plan as well as a rule in a proposed regional plan for the same region (if there is one), or a resource consent; or
+(3) A person is not prohibited by subsection (2) from taking, using, damming, or diverting any water, heat, or energy if— (a) the taking, using, damming, or diverting is expressly allowed by a national environmental standard, a wastewater environmental performance standard, a stormwater environmental performance standard, an infrastructure design solution, a rule in a regional plan as well as a rule in a proposed regional plan for the same region (if there is one), or a resource consent; or
   (b) in the case of fresh water, the water, heat, or energy is required to be taken or used for—and the taking or use does not, or is not likely to, have an adverse effect on the environment; or
     (i) an individual's reasonable domestic needs; or (ii) the reasonable needs of a person’s animals for drinking water,—